williamcmwan/investment-track/README.md

 4. **Track currency pairs** and exchange rates
 5. **Monitor performance** with analytics dashboard

+### Quick Update Feature
+The Dashboard Overview page includes a "Quick Update" button for efficiently updating account balances:

+#### How to Use:
+1. Navigate to the **Dashboard Overview** page
+2. Click the **"Quick Update"** button next to the page title
+3. Enter new balance amounts for accounts you want to update (leave empty to skip)
+4. Click **"Update Balances"** to save changes

+#### What Happens:
+- **Account Balance Update**: Current balance is updated to the new amount
+- **Automatic History**: Balance history entry is created with today's date
+- **Performance Recalculation**: Dashboard analytics are automatically updated
+- **Selective Updates**: Only accounts with entered amounts are updated
+- **Validation**: Only accepts valid numeric values with proper error handling

+#### Features:
+- **Currency Display**: Shows each account's currency next to input fields
+- **Real-time Feedback**: Success/error messages with specific details
+- **Automatic Refresh**: Dashboard data refreshes immediately after updates
+- **Form Validation**: Prevents invalid inputs and provides clear error messages

 ### 2FA Setup
 1. After login, click "Setup 2FA" in the sidebar
 2. Scan the QR code with your authenticator app